Minneapolis Chapter History

 A group of mothers from Minneapolis and St. Paul organized the Twin Cities Chapter (TC Chapter) in early 1952.
 In October of the same year, Ms. Edna Sesy of Buffalo, New York installed the first officers and presented the Chapter with its charter.
 The Chapter grew and matured into a closely-knit group of dedicated mothers who faithfully served the organization and the communities in which they lived.

-In 1981, the Twin Cities Chapter sponsored the St. Paul interest group and they were installed as the St. Paul Chapter of Jack & Jill of America, Inc. in 1982.
+In 1981, the Twin Cities Chapter sponsored the St. Paul interest group and they were installed as the St. Paul Chapter of Jack and Jill of America, Inc. in 1982.
 The Twin Cities Chapter then became the Minneapolis Chapter.
 Unfortunately, the St. Paul Chapter dissolved and the members rejoined the Minneapolis Chapter in later years.

 In 2008 Twanya Hood Hill was elected as the Mid-Western Regional Member-At-Large for the 2008-2010 program years.
 Responsibilities for the position included, disseminating foundation information to the regional, represent the interest of chapters as it relates to the foundation, and promoting the image and interests of the foundation in her region and encouraging and supporting fundraising, external funding and submission of grants by chapters and community agencies.

 In 2011, Vanessa Ware elected to the Regional Nominating Committee.
+In 2012, Mother Member Robin Weatherly was Sergeant-at-Arms during the National Convention.

 On Saturday, May 4, 2013, the Minneapolis Chapter had the pleasure of chartering 12 Associate members.
 Regional Associate Chair Jackie Davis, Minneapolis Past President and Associate Chair Shelley Carthen Watson, and Minneapolis Associate Liaison Sheila Ards were instrumental in working to form the Twin Cities Associate group, and along with Regional Director Melanie Lynn, proudly installed the following Charter Members: Chair, Shelley Carthen Watson; Asst.
 Chairperson/Secretary: Diane Jones Smith; Treasurer: Gwen McFadden-Vincent; Chaplain: Bobbie Davis; Sharon Buckner, Deborah Campbell, Bessie Griffin, Leah Hargett, Delores Henderson, Brenda McDaniel, Cheryl Mayberry, and Annie Wade.
 In addition, Vice President Vanessa Ware re-elected to the Regional Nominating Committee at the 2013 Regional Conference, and our chapter was awarded the Regional Outstanding Chapter Fundraiser/Community Service for the Rites of Passage program.